yochannah/carpentries.org/pages/core-team-projects.md

 - Kelly designed and facilitated three skill-up sessions on the Community Development Team about Universal Design,
 - Omar developed a workflow to guide the Carpentries Core Team in delivering urgent communications,
 - Angelique continued to steer Instructor Training and instructor checkout efforts in South Africa by hosting two trainings in Q2 2021,
+- Angelique increased the Glosario African language offering to 5 languages (i.e Afrikaans, Kiswahili, isiXhosa, isiZulu, and Setswana ).
+Looking actively for opportunities to recruit volunteer translators.
 - Serah completed work on the [Code of Conduct Facilitators training resource](https://carpentries.github.io/community-facilitators-program/03-0-code-of-conduct-facilitation/index.html), incorporating feedback from the Code of Conduct committee and Carpentries Core Team,  and [shared it with the community for review and feedback](https://carpentries.org/blog/2021/06/code-of-conduct-facilitators-module/),
 - Angelique continued to support the African Carpentries Monthly meetups and facilitated monthly skill-up sessions whose details can be found in [the ZA community Etherpad](https://pad.carpentries.org/ZA-community-call).
 - Kelly successfully recruited and began training a cohort of 14 new Trainers